-I wasn’t complaining: I was signed at MGM for $ 350 a week [in 1937] which was a lot of money, and I was able to save enough money to buy a house for my mother and my grandmother, so we wouldn’t have to rent anymore.
-Then the word was out on the MGM lot, a couple of girls came crying to me one morning: they had looked forward to their option being lifted from $ 50 to $ 75, then their next jump would be to $ 100, then $ 150 if they could hang in that long, and so on, while I was already earning $ 350 a week.
-These were kids who probably bought their first fur coat or made a first down payment on their second-hand car, but they had no agents, that was why I got so much more.
-So one day, I got a call from Ida Koverman, who was Mr. Mayer’s secretary and he said he’d like to see me as soon as I had a break.
-By then, we were on our fourth “Andy Hardy” picture and you have to remember that those pictures were big, fat hits.
-So I went up to Mr. Mayer in the Thalberg Building and he said, ‘We have big plans for you, your future is unlimited, but…’ And then I unexpectedly said the magic word – that word was mother – I said, ‘Mr. Mayer, if I can’t stay at MGM, I guess I’ll have to go someplace else, because I am saving my money to buy my mother and my grandmother a home, and it will be in my mothers’ name.’
-He got very emotional, he got up, came around, gave me a real grandfatherly hug and said, ‘Honey, don’t you worry about anything, you just go ahead and buy your house’ – and I did.
-They never bothered me after that and I got all my raises.
-I went from $ 350 to $ 500, then to $ 750 – I got every option.
+I wasn’t complaining.
+I was signed at MGM for $350 a week [in 1937], which was a lot of money, and I could save enough money to buy a house for my mother and my grandmother, so we wouldn’t have to rent anymore.
+Then the word was out on the MGM lot, a couple of girls came crying to me one morning: they had looked forward to their option being lifted from $50 to $75, then their next jump would be to $100, then $150 if they could hang in that long, and so on, while I was already earning $350 a week.
+These were kids who probably bought their first fur coat or made a first down payment on their second-hand car, but they had no agents.
+That was why I got so much more.
+So one day, I got a call from Ida Koverman, who was Mr. Mayer’s secretary, and he said he’d like to see me as soon as I had a break.
+By then, we were on our fourth “Andy Hardy” picture, and you have to remember that those pictures were big, fat hits.
+So I went up to Mr. Mayer in the Thalberg Building, and he said, ‘We have big plans for you, your future is unlimited, but…’ And then I unexpectedly said the magic word—that word was mother—I said, ‘Mr. Mayer, if I can’t stay at MGM, I guess I’ll have to go someplace else because I am saving my money to buy my mother and my grandmother a home, and it will be in my mothers’ name.’
+He got very emotional, he got up, came around, gave me a real grandfatherly hug, and said, ‘Honey, don’t you worry about anything, you just go ahead and buy your house’—and I did.
+They never bothered me after that, and I got all my raises.
+I went from $350 to $500, then to $750—I got every option.
 If you asked Louis B. Mayer what time it was, he would cry.
 He could cry more easily than anybody I ever knew.

-Mickey Rooney was the driving force of the series and he was the best.
-He played a midget when he was 3, wearing a little man’s suit and he was holding a cigar!
-He had about three different names when he was growing up: his real name was Joe Yule, Jr., he then became Mickey McGuire and finally they gave him the good Irish name Mickey Rooney.
+Mickey Rooney was the driving force of the series, and he was the best.
+He played a midget when he was three, wearing a little man’s suit, and he was holding a cigar!
+He had about three different names when he was growing up: his real name was Joe Yule, Jr., he then became Mickey McGuire, and finally, they gave him the good Irish name Mickey Rooney.
 The “Andy Hardy” pictures made him a star.
-To watch this kid work… At 15, he waved to the director and said, ‘Print it,’ after a scene was shot.
-Sometimes he went over to the director, took him by the sleeve and said, ‘Uncle George, I have an idea about that.’
+To watch this kid work… At fifteen, he waved to the director and said, ‘Print it,’ after a scene was shot.
+Sometimes he went over to the director, took him by the sleeve, and said, ‘Uncle George, I have an idea about that.’
 The director we had, George Seitz, was secure and wise enough to know that what Mickey was saying was pure gold.
 He’d call us back in and would say, ‘Let’s try it once again and do it Mickey’s way.’
 That was usually the take that wound up in the picture.
-Mickey just couldn’t help it: he was born with so many talents that he never did decide which one to use for the rest of his life.
+Mickey just couldn’t help it.
+He was born with so many talents that he never did decide which one to use for the rest of his life.
 He was such a wonderful actor, yet I think he should have been a director.
-When he was off a picture, they would let him direct young people in tests to keep him quiet, and they always got the jobs.
+When he was of a picture, they would let him direct young people in tests to keep him quiet, and they always got the jobs.
 Can you imagine, he was 15 or 16 and was directing actors in a scene.
 He was wonderful.
 He was always instinctively right.
-After about our fourth picture, when we were doing so well at the box-office – those pictures made so much money for MGM, things we didn’t really know about, we never got to read our fan mail, that all went to the second floor where it was handled by secretaries – I realized that Mickey hadn’t been having lunch with us, the kids – Georgie Breakstone, Cecilia Parker and the others – we’d all have one table at the commissary, so I said to him, ‘Oh, you must think you’re so many – many whatever (laughs) – you don’t even have lunch with us anymore,’ and he said, ‘I can’t, I’m composing, I’m doing an orchestral suite.’
-Now, whenever an orchestra was on the set and the crew took five, Mickey would go from chair to chair and he played every instrument instinctively.
-So, when he was shooting “Young Tom Edison” , he was at Henry Ford’s home one day, who had this big dinner party and Mickey went over to the piano, sat down and played something serious.
+After about our fourth picture, when we were doing so well at the box office—those pictures made so much money for MGM, things we didn’t really know about, we never got to read our fan mail, that all went to the second floor where it was handled by secretaries—I realized that Mickey hadn’t been having lunch with us, the kids—Georgie Breakstone, Cecilia Parker and the others—we’d all have one table at the commissary, so I said to him, ‘Oh, you must think you’re so many—many whatever [laughs]—you don’t even have lunch with us anymore,’ and he said, ‘I can’t, I’m composing, I’m doing an orchestral suite.’
+Now, whenever an orchestra was on the set and the crew took five, Mickey would go from chair to chair, and he played every instrument instinctively.
+So, when he was shooting “Young Tom Edison” , he was at Henry Ford’s home one day, who had this big dinner party and Mickey went over to the piano, sat down, and played something serious.
 Henry Ford came over to him and asked, ‘What’s the name of that?’
 And Mickey said, ‘Oh, I haven’t named it yet.’
 ‘You wrote it?’
 ‘Yes.
 I haven’t really studied music, but I can play music.’
-Mr. Ford said, ‘I’ll tell you, if you would like to write a four-piece orchestral suite, I will have it performed on our ‘Ford Symphony Hour’ [concert music radio series from 1934 till 1940s].
+Mr. Ford said, ‘I’ll tell you, if you would like to write a four-piece orchestral suite, I will have it performed on our ‘Ford Symphony Hour’ [concert music radio series from 1934 till the 1940s].
 So that’s what Mickey was doing.
-His instincts were so genuine, but he should not have remained an actor: he could do anything.
-You’d give him an accent, like in “Breakfast at Tiffany’s” [1961, starring Audrey Hepburn] when he played the Japanese man upstairs, look how magnificent that was.
-He and his wife Jan still have a nightclub act, they even do Las Vegas.
+His instincts were genuine, but he should not have remained an actor.
+He could do anything.
+You’d give him an accent, like in “Breakfast at Tiffany’s” [1961, starring Audrey Hepburn] when he played the Japanese man upstairs; look how magnificent that was.
+He and his wife Jan still have a nightclub act.
+They even do Las Vegas.

 You really cherish all those precious memories, don’t you?

 There’s absolutely no doubt about that!
-When we made those films, it was a golden era and I loved every minute of it, and of course, I didn’t miss it when I retired, because my husband [producer William Dozier] was involved with it: I read the same trade papers every day, gave and went to the same parties, etc. But I am so saddened that so many people write books about the old Hollywood, it has to be about Hollywood’s casting couch and all of that.
-I never had any experience like that, everybody was like my favorite uncle.
+When we made those films, it was a golden era, and I loved every minute of it.
+Of course, I didn’t miss it when I retired because my husband [producer William Dozier] was involved with it; I still read the same trade papers every day, gave and went to the same parties, etc. But I am so saddened that so many people write books about the old Hollywood; it has to be about Hollywood’s casting couch and all of that.
+I never had any experience like that.
+Everybody was like my favorite uncle.
 The executives at the studios, the crews, they were all so wonderful.
 Every month [“Andy Hardy”] producer Carey Wilson would give a formal dinner party at his Bel Air home for the kids in his movies.
-It was black tie, thank you very large, he’d send cars for us if he had to, and we’d all play the game charades where you act out something.
-He would find the time to visit with each other and he used a lot of our conversations in the “Hardy” pictures.
-I had a boy friend from high school who had gotten his first new car and he paid more attention to it than to me, but I was complaining about that to Carey Wilson.
+It was black tie—thank you very large—and he’d send cars for us if he had to.
+We’d all play the game charades where you act out something.
+He would find the time to visit with each other, and he used a lot of our conversations in the “Hardy” pictures.
+I had a boyfriend from high school who had gotten his first new car, and he paid more attention to it than to me, but I was complaining about that to Carey Wilson.
 Next thing, I knew he used it in his films.

 And the films remained popular for many decades, even to this day they have a huge following, I suppose?

-In the mid-1990s, I received a big envelope in the mail, it was a letter from Robert B. Ray, a Florida professor, who had many interests in life.
+In the mid-1990s, I received a big envelope in the mail.
+It was a letter from Robert B. Ray, a Florida professor who had many interests in life.
 He also taught a class of the Hardy pictures and wrote a book about it, called ‘The Avant-Garde Finds Andy Hardy’ .
 He wanted me to come over and speak to his class about those films.
 So I picked up the phone, called him, and said, ‘Are you really sure?
-If I were paying what the tuition is today for my child to go to college and I found they were spending the entire semester studying the “Andy Hardy” pictures, I would sue the whole state of Florida!’ (laughs).
+If I were paying what the tuition is today for my child to go to college and I found they were spending the entire semester studying the “Andy Hardy” pictures, I would sue the whole state of Florida!’
+[Laughs].
 He said, ‘You know, I would like you to come over very much and talk to these kids and answer their questions about the themes of the “Hardy” pictures.’
-So I went over to Florida, stayed with the professor, his wife and children.
+So I went over to Florida, stayed with the professor, his wife, and children.
 Very charming people.
 I went to the classes, they ran a “Hardy” picture, and I never had such tough questions in my life: he had turned his wonderful teaching abilities into a science, I asked him, ‘How does a college professor wind up with this in his resume?’
-It turned out that his father was a surgeon, his mother a psychiatrist I think, and he and his sister were alone a lot, their parents worked all the time.
-When he was a child, he used to hang around the television set and looked forward to see the “Hardy” pictures, because it was the family he wished he had.
+It turned out that his father was a surgeon, his mother—a psychiatrist, I think—and he and his sister were alone a lot.
+Their parents worked all the time.
+When he was a child, he used to hang around the television set and looked forward to seeing the “Hardy” pictures because it was the family he wished he had.
 It represented everything in his life that he thought was wonderful, and he had every “Hardy” picture that had been made.
 The professor came out here afterwards when Cecilia Parker was still alive, living in Ventura.
 I arranged for him to go out there.
-So to have been in things that have legs… let’s face it, we started the “Hardy” pictures in 1937!
+So to have been in things that have legs… let’s face it, we started the “Hardy” pictures in 1937.
 It’s surely paying dividends in my declining years.

 And we even haven’t mentioned “Gone With the Wind” .